rabbit721/Social_Sudokus_Summer2017_TechX/README.md

 # Social_Sudokus_Summer2017_TechX

-iOS application that allow users to socializing while solving Sudoku Puzzles!
+iOS application that allows users to socialize while solving Sudoku puzzles!
 Created in Swift with Xcode.